ShubhamJain1799/Spring17/README.md

 # Spring17
-This the Spring Air Tribe Project
+This is the Spring Air Tribe Project